urataps/ethglobal-bangkok/README.md

 ## 🚀 Quick Start

-1. Connect your wallet using the Dynamic Labs integration
+1. Connect your wallet using the dynamic.xyz integration
 2. Complete the investment preference assessment
 3. Review AI-generated strategy recommendations
 4. Select your preferred investment opportunities